Oli Higginson: Acting

 Later on in 2023, Higginson was seen as Jack Felton in Season 2 of The Chelsea Detective, alongside Ella Bruccoleri and Adrian Scarborough.
 Higginson also appeared in the short film Treadmill, written and directed by Pierluigi Campa, and played Terry Sightworsens in the original concert production of I Wish You Well: The Gwyneth Paltrow Musical at the Turbine Theatre alongside Zizzi Strallen and Idriss Kargbo.

 In 2024, he played Cassio in Ola Ince's modern-dress production of Othello, for which he was nominated for an Ian Charleson Award.
 Clive Davis in The Times writes "Of all, Higginson makes the strongest impression".
-Higginson was also seen in a guest star role on HBO's acclaimed television series Julia, playing Jacques Brel opposite Fiona Glasscot, in a cast including Sarah Lancashire, Isabella Rossellini, David Hyde Pierce, Stockard Channing.
+Higginson was also seen in a guest star role on HBO's acclaimed television series Julia, playing Jacques Brel opposite Fiona Glasscot, in a cast including Sarah Lancashire, Isabella Rossellini, David Hyde Pierce, and Stockard Channing.
 His performance of Brel is the first ever portrayal of the renowned Belgian singer to be seen on screen since his death in 1978.
 Higginson also stepped into the role of 'Him' in the two-hander play After Sex, written by Siofra Dromgoole and directed by Izzy Parris at Arcola Theatre in Summer 2024.
 In March 2025, the short film Pipe Dream was released, in which Higginson stars as antagonist Danny alongside Louis Partridge, Anson Boon, and Liah O'Prey, directed by Misha Seresin.

 Since 2020, Higginson has been seen in all three seasons of the hit Netflix series Bridgerton in the recurring role of John, a footman working for the eponymous family.
 He was recently featured in Netflix's 'first look photos' from the upcoming fourth season, which wrapped in May 2025.